wmcbrine/PDCurses/sdl2/README.md

 incorporated into the background when you call PDC_retile().)
 But this only works if no background image is set.

-PDC_update_rects() is how the screen actually gets updated.
-For performance reasons, when drawing, PDCurses for SDL maintains a table of rectangles that need updating, and only updates (by calling this function) during getch(), napms(), or when the table gets full.
-Normally, this is sufficient; but if you're pausing in some way other than by using napms(), and you're not doing keyboard checks, you may get an incomplete update.
-If that happens, you can call PDC_update_rects() manually.

 Interaction with stdio
 ----------------------